The beating heart of Sintra is without doubt its magnificent royal palace, the Paço Real, located on the town’s main square.

-Some of Portugal’s greatest monarchs were born and died here and each reign left an indelible mark on the building with all the different architectural styles blended harmoniously with a succession of halls bulging with rare paintings and tapestries, vast bedchambers, salons and grand stairways in a most elaborate mixture of styles.
+Some of Portugal’s greatest monarchs were born and died here, and each reign left an indelible mark on the building.
+Most notable are all the different architectural styles blended harmoniously with a succession of halls bulging with rare paintings and tapestries, vast bedchambers, salons and grand stairways in a most elaborate mixture of styles.

 Besides the twin conical chimneys that dominate the entire town, its façade is characterised by its exquisite Manueline windows and the palace’s stunning interior is decorated with all the Moorish freshness of the Alhambra Palace in Granada.